pediapress/Collection/README.txt

    your MediaWiki is behind a firewall you cannot use the public render server.

   *$wgCollectionMWServeCredentials (string)*
-   Set this to a string of the form "USERNAME:PASSWORD", if the MediaWiki requires to be logged in to view articles.
+   Set this to a string of the form "USERNAME:PASSWORD" (or "USERNAME:PASSWORD:DOMAIN" if you're using LDAP), if the MediaWiki requires to be logged in to view articles.
    The render server will then login with these credentials using MediaWiki API before doing other requests.